pyvista/pyvista-tutorial/README.md

 5. Plotting Options and Animations (Bane Sullivan) - Demonstrate many features of the PyVista plotting API to create compelling 3D visualizations and touch on animations (15 min for talk, 20 min for exercise)

-6. Filters (Bane Sullivan) - Demonstrate the PyVista filters API to perform mesh analysis and alteration (15 minutes)
+6. Filters (Alexander Kaszynski) - Demonstrate the PyVista filters API to perform mesh analysis and alteration (15 minutes)

 7. PyVista in Action (Tetsuo Koyama) - Show how PyVista is already being used within several projects and can be used for all things visualization.
 (15 min for talk)

-8. PyVista & VTK (Bane Sullivan) - Show how PyVista uses VTK and how you can combine the best of both worlds!
-(10 minutes for talk, 15 minutes for exercise)

-9. Quick break.
+8. Quick break.
 Prepare for the final run.
 (10 minutes)

+9. PyVista & VTK (Bane Sullivan) - Show how PyVista uses VTK and how you can combine the best of both worlds!
+(10 minutes for talk, 15 minutes for exercise)

-10. PyVista & Sphinx (Alexander Kaszynski) - Leverage PyVista to make some awesome interactive web documentation.
+10. PyVista & Trame (Bane Sullivan) - Leverage PyVista and Trame to make awesome interactive web applications.
 (20 min for talk, 10 min for exercise)

 11. Open up to Questions.
 (15 minutes)